 Modern Slavery Statement

-This Modern Slavery Statement covers Stott & May Holdings Ltd, Stott and May Inc, Stott and May Professional Search Ltd, Stott and May Consulting Ltd and Stott and May Consulting Services Ltd (“Stott and May” or “We”) as of 29th April 2025.
+This Modern Slavery Statement covers Stott and May Holdings Ltd, Stott and May Inc, Stott & May Professional Search Ltd, Stott and May Consulting Ltd and Stott and May Consulting Services Ltd (“Stott and May” or “We”) as of 23rd April 2026.

 Our policy

-At Stott and May we believe in the importance of equality in the workplace.
-Being a responsible corporate company is not only the right thing to do, it is good for the long-term viability of our business.
+At Stott and May we support The United Nations Guiding Principles on Business and Human Rights (UNGPs), The Employer Pays Principle and The International Labour Standards and we comply with The Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Business Conduct.
+We believe in the importance of equality in the workplace, being a responsible corporate company is not only the right thing to do, it is good for the long-term viability of our business.

 We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and our supply chain.
 We believe employment should be chosen.
 There must be no forced, bonded or involuntary prison labour.
 Supplier employees must not be required to lodge monies or identity papers in order to work and must be free to leave employment after giving reasonable notice.

-Our Global HR Manager provides constant support to all members of staff and ensures all employees are receiving the relevant training and development needed, in order for them to achieve all that they can here at Stott and May.
+Our Global HR Manager provides constant support to all members of staff and ensures all employees are receiving the relevant training and development needed, in order for them to identify any instances of modern slavery or human trafficking.
 We pride ourselves highly on promoting human rights within our business and ensure all members of staff are happy and content within their working environment.
-We encourage weekly catch ups and constant suggestions via our company portal on how we can strengthen the ways in which we protect our employees’ rights and company benefits.
+We encourage regular catch ups and constant suggestions via our company portal on how we can strengthen the ways in which we protect our employees’ rights and company benefits.

-We hold our suppliers, business partners and all other stakeholders to the same standards that we hold ourselves.
-We run a safe and ethical business that extends well beyond Stott and May.
+We hold our clients, suppliers, contractors, business partners and all other stakeholders to the same standards that we hold ourselves and we run a safe and ethical business that extends well beyond Stott and May.
 Our code of conduct is an overview of the guiding principles and values which govern how we make ethical decisions in conducting our business.

-Our supply chain is not very complex however, we work with a vast range of suppliers that provide services across a number of varied categories that range from cyber security, IT, telecoms, technology sales, data analytics, management and umbrella companies and other services which can be seen on our company website.
-We keep very respectable relationships with our suppliers, which allow us to have a good understanding and visibility of our supply chain.
+Although we supply services to a number of countries worldwide, we do not supply services to any countries which have been sanctioned by US Office of Foreign Assets Control, the European Union and/or the United Kingdom.
+Our supply chain is not very complex and we work with a range of suppliers that provide services across a number of varied categories that range from cyber security, IT, telecoms, technology sales, data analytics, management and umbrella companies as well as other services, as detailed on our company website.
+We keep very close relationships with our suppliers, which allow us to have a good understanding and visibility of our supply chain.

-Our contracts include provisions for all suppliers to warrant that they will not and will not engage in any activity, practice or conduct which would constitute an offence under the Modern Slavery Act 2015 (as amended).
+Our contracts include provisions for all suppliers and contractors to warrant that they do not and will not engage in any activity, practice or conduct which would constitute an offence under the Modern Slavery Act 2015 (as amended).

 Certification

-All Stott and May employees have access to channels through which they can communicate concerns, via local reporting mechanisms or internal whistleblowing procedures.
+All Stott and May employees and contractors have access to channels through which they can communicate concerns, via local reporting mechanisms or internal whistleblowing procedures.
 This encourages all staff to report any wrong behaviour or breaches of our policies.
-Stott and May are committed to protecting its employees when disclosing malpractice and we take this very seriously.
-All employees are provided with a clear contract of employment which complies with local legislation.
-All contracts are received before employees join Stott and May, this gives new employees the opportunity to read through all of our company policies and raise any queries prior to starting, thus encouraging a smooth onboarding process for all parties.
+Stott and May are committed to protecting its employees and contractors when disclosing malpractice and we take this very seriously.
+All employees and contractors are provided with a clear contract of engagement which complies with local legislation.
+All contracts are received before the person’s start date, thus providing new employees and contractors the opportunity to read through all relevant policies and raise any queries prior to starting.
+This encourages a smooth and fully transparent onboarding process for all parties.

 Stott and May have a zero-tolerance policy on modern slavery and are committed to the highest level of ethical standards.

-All employees are duty-bound to comply with and understand this policy.
+All employees, suppliers and contractors are duty-bound to comply with and understand this policy.
 The prevention, detection and reporting of modern slavery and human trafficking within our business or supply chain is the responsibility of all those who are working for Stott and May.
-Employees are encouraged to avoid any behaviour that would suggest a clear breach of this policy.
+Employees, suppliers and contractors are also encouraged to avoid any behaviour that would suggest a clear breach of this policy.

 Verification and risk assessment